KJZZ-TV: K-Jazz

 Changes elsewhere in the Salt Lake television landscape would change the future—and the name—of KXIV.
 KSTU, which had recently been purchased by Fox itself, was on its last season of a multi-year deal to broadcast 25 games of the NBA's Utah Jazz.
-Motivated by Fox's expanding offerings and the network's impending move to programming all seven nights of the week, KSTU and the Fox Television Stations Group had telegraphed to Jazz owner Larry H. Miller that it would not renew its deal, leaving the Jazz without a broadcast television partner for the 1993–1994 NBA season.
+Motivated by Fox's expanding offerings and the network's impending move to programming all seven nights of the week, KSTU and the Fox Television Stations Group had telegraphed to Jazz owner Larry H. Miller that it would not renew its deal, leaving the Jazz without a broadcast television partner for the 1993–94 season.
 As a result, Miller bought KXIV in a transaction totaling nearly $9 million, with $1.725 million going toward the license.
-With the Jazz, the Salt Lake Golden Eagles (which Miller also owned and who already had several games a year on channel 14), and syndicated coverage of the expansion Colorado Rockies, Miller set out to build a higher-profile independent station with a heavy focus on sports coverage.
-The call letters changed to KJZZ in June, after the radio station in Phoenix agreed and after the conclusion of the NBA playoffs; Miller also financed the construction of new translators to bring KJZZ's signal to outlying communities in Utah and eastern Nevada.
+Miller set about making channel 14 a higher-profile station centered on sports coverage, with the Jazz, the high-level minor league hockey Salt Lake Golden Eagles (which Miller also owned and who already had several games a year on channel 14), and syndicated coverage of the expansion Colorado Rockies as the nuclei.
+The call letters changed to KJZZ (promoted as K-Jazz 14, after the team) on June 14, after KJZZ, a radio station in Phoenix that used the base call sign, agreed to share it and after the conclusion of the NBA playoffs.
+Miller financed the construction of new translators to bring KJZZ's signal to outlying communities in Utah and eastern Nevada.